 - 1. The mountain example should have at least some snow caps added to some letters to help complete the picture. - 2.
 A bird's nest or branches drawn among the leaves, which are the letters, would help complete the tree. - 3.
-Wet could have a puppy shaking by it. - 4.
+Dirty could have more dirt smudges and a dirty puppy digging dirt by it. - 4.
 Extra curls could be added around curls.